Kevin-Robertson/Inveigh/README.md

 * __HTTPS__ - Default = Disabled: (Y/N) Enable/Disable HTTPS challenge/response capture.
 Warning, a cert will be installed in the local store and attached to port 443.
 If the function does not exit gracefully, execute "netsh http delete sslcert ipport=0.0.0.0:443" and manually remove the certificate from "Local Computer\Personal" in the cert store.
 * __HTTPAuth__ - Default = NTLM: (Anonymous,Basic,NTLM) Specify the HTTP/HTTPS server authentication type.
 This setting does not apply to wpad.dat requests.
 * __HTTPBasicRealm__ - Specify a realm name for Basic authentication.
 This parameter applies to both HTTPAuth and WPADAuth.
 * __HTTPDir__ - Specify a full directory path to enable hosting of basic content through the HTTP/HTTPS listener.
-This parameter will not be used if HTTPResponse is set.
 * __HTTPDefaultFile__ - Specify a filename within the HTTPDir to serve as the default HTTP/HTTPS response file.
 This file will not be used for wpad.dat requests.
 * __HTTPDefaultEXE__ - Specify an EXE filename within the HTTPDir to serve as the default HTTP/HTTPS response for EXE requests.
 * __HTTPResponse__ - Specify a string or HTML to serve as the default HTTP/HTTPS response.
 This response will not be used for wpad.dat requests.
+This parameter will not be used if HTTPDir is set.
 Use PowerShell character escapes where necessary.
 * __HTTPSCertAppID__ - Specify a valid application GUID for use with the ceriticate.
 * __HTTPSCertThumbprint__ - Specify a certificate thumbprint for use with a custom certificate.
 The certificate filename must be located in the current working directory and named Inveigh.pfx.
 * __WPADAuth__ - Default = NTLM: (Anonymous,Basic,NTLM) Specify the HTTP/HTTPS server authentication type for wpad.dat requests.
 Setting to Anonymous can prevent browser login prompts.
+* __WPADEmptyFile__ - Default = Enabled: (Y/N) Enable/Disable serving a proxyless, all direct, wpad.dat file for wpad.dat requests.
+Enabling this setting can reduce the amount of redundant wpad.dat requests.
+This parameter is ignored when using WPADIP, WPADPort, or WPADResponse.
 * __WPADIP__ - Specify a proxy server IP to be included in a basic wpad.dat response for WPAD enabled browsers.
 This parameter must be used with WPADPort.
 * __WPADPort__ - Specify a proxy server port to be included in a basic wpad.dat response for WPAD enabled browsers.
 This parameter must be used with WPADIP.
 * __WPADDirectHosts__ - Comma separated list of hosts to list as direct in the wpad.dat file.
 Listed hosts will not be routed through the defined proxy.